Three developments hurting the restaurant industry

 The positive and negative forces affecting the restaurant industry can be manipulated to the advantage of owners through the use of revenue management as guided by Source1.

 Source1 aims to utilize its connections with suppliers in order to attain the best possible pricing for its customers: hospitality firms.
 The trends outlined above affect every aspect of the Source1 vision; a large part of revenue management rests on economic trends.
-Source1’s unique partnership with Sysco and thousands of brand name partners allows us to help our customers combat negative trends while maximizing positive ones.
+Source1’s unique partnership with thousands of brand name partners allows us to help our customers combat negative trends while maximizing positive ones.